effie-fow/half-full-refills-client/README.md

-_Please note, this is a work in progress.
+**Please note**, this is a work in progress.
 The site is being created as a 'Capstone' project, as part of a BrainStation Software Engineering Bootcamp.
-[The Server Repo can be found here](https://github.com/effie-fow/half-full-refills-server)_
+[The Server Repo can be found here](https://github.com/effie-fow/half-full-refills-server).

+To view the live web application, please visit [www.halffullrefills.com](https://www.halffullrefills.com).

 # Half-Full Refills